- Find a Member

 The American Federation of Musicians offers assistance to traveling members through their toll-free number 1-800-ROADGIG.
 If you have filed the proper union contracts and are then stiffed by a club owner on the road, help is only a phone call away.

-A published directory of all members, including address, phone, e-mail, and instruments played.
-Also includes our Local 10-208 bylaws, wage scale info, instructions on how to fill out a contract and local advertisers.
+A published directory of all members, including address, phone, e-mail, and instruments played is offered.
+Also included are our Local 10-208 bylaws, wage scale info, instructions on how to fill out a contract and local advertisers.

 Local 10-208 supports the Chicago Music Coalition by helping to underwrite clinics and music business workshops dealing with a wide variety of issues that are important to musicians.